10 Habits that will destroy your mental health

 As people, we gravitate toward the easiest choice.
 It’s easier to get dopamine from scrolling through TikTok than reading a book.
 It’s easier to get dopamine from watching workout videos than actually doing a workout.
 This easy source of dopamine makes it harder to do difficult things because there is an easier way to make the brain feel the same.

-Overusing your phone can cause a lack of motivation, shorter attention, worse concentration, worse memory, stress, and anxiety.
+Overusing your phone can cause a lack of motivation, shorter attention span, worse concentration, worse memory, stress, and anxiety.
 It makes you less productive and feel worse.

 Related: How one habit can change your life

-Your brain can only focus on one task.
+Your brain can only focus on one task at a time.
 When you multitask, your brain isn’t focused on several tasks at once.
 It quickly switches attention from one task to another.

 The small switches in your attention keep you from entering a flow state.
 It keeps you from doing deep, focused work.
 Without this, the quality of your learning or finished product will be of lower quality.